Peer Assisted Learning Support (PALS)

 Laura Cantwell

 Laura is a final-year Bachelor of Business and Enterprise (Business Analytics) online student, who is currently on exchange in Italy after spending her previous semester in the UK.
-She loves traveling - she's visited over 40 countries, including trekking to Mount Everest Base Camp, and is heavily involved in the surf lifesaving community.
+She loves travelling - she's visited over 40 countries, including trekking to Mount Everest Base Camp, and is heavily involved in the surf lifesaving community.
 She plans to bring some great strategies for time management to the PALS sessions so that everyone can feel at ease with their workload.

 Lauren Hill profile picture